-The same holds true when you're talking about running badly at the US online poker table.
+The same holds true when you're talking about Running Bad in Online Poker at the US online poker table.
 You may not be able to identify what's going wrong, but you know its happening.
 As far as I'm concerned, there's no single definition or criteria for “running bad” because it means something different to everyone.
 For some players, it's posting 10 or 12 losing sessions in a row.
 For others, it's losing a dozen coin-flips during a single session.
 “Running badly” depends on the individual and on the metrics they're using to judge their performance.

 Whatever the definition is, the fact remains that everyone runs bad at poker at one time or another.
 What separates successful poker players from those who go bust is how they handle themselves and their poker bankrolls when their cards go dead.
 For me, running bad doesn't mean having a few losing nights or taking a few bad beats over the course of a session.
 That's variance and it's an inevitable part of the game.
 In my mind, running bad in poker is something bigger that happens over the long term.